rhuss/docker-java-jolokia/README.md

 - `/data/installers/jolokia-jvm-1.2.2-agent.jar` is a path on your host to the Jolokia JVM agent
 - `while ! curl -m 10 http://localhost:8080 ; do echo still down ; sleep 1s ; done ;` is needed due to peculiar behavior of Wildfly, classloading and agents.
 Basically we are just waiting for Wildfly to be up and running.
 - `".*jboss-modules.*"` is a regexp to identify a unique process in the output of `ps ax`
 - instead of using `-v` to inject a host file inside the container you could consider a more portable approach with **Docker data only containers**.
-See this [blog post](http://www.tech-d.net/2013/12/16/persistent-volumes-with-docker-container-as-volume-pattern/) for an explanation of this pattern
+See this [blog post](http://www.tech-d.net/2013/12/16/persistent-volumes-with-docker-container-as-volume-pattern/) for an explanation of this pattern.